anderbarrena/500kNED/README.md

 # **Folders**

- Some of the folders will be created or filled during execution:
+ Some of the folders will be created or filled during previous script
+ executions:

   **debug**: Contains debugging information from scripts